HaDock404/api-housing-prices/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Here is my API using FastAPI which provides a simple and powerful interface to estimate the price of your house based on its characteristics.
+Fully managed with a local GitLab server.

 ## Description